openXC7/xc7k325t-blinky-nextpnr/README.md

 17. mkdir -p ~/opt/nextpnr/xilinx-chipdb
 18. ln -s $PWD/xilinx/external/prjxray-db ~/opt/nextpnr/
 19. cp xilinx/xc7k325tffg676-1.bin ~/opt/nextpnr/xilinx-chipdb/
-20. Set XRAY_DIR to the path where Project Xray has been cloned and built
+20. Set XRAY_DIR to the path where Project Xray has been cloned and built, see https://symbiflow.readthedocs.io/en/latest/prjxray/docs/db_dev_process/readme.html#quickstart-guide for details.
+You will need to follow steps 2-8.
+You may be able to skip installation of Vivado if you do not plan to run the fuzzers.
 21. Change directory to this project
 22. make